James Cameron's unrealized projects: Fantastic Voyage

 In 1997, Cameron expressed his desire to direct a remake of Richard Fleischer's Fantastic Voyage, but he left the project to focus on Project 880.
 Despite this, he still planned to make a remake based on his script.
 In 2007, 20th Century Fox hired Roland Emmerich to direct a remake with Cameron as writer, but Emmerich left due to creative differences with Cameron.
 In spring 2010, Paul Greengrass revealed his intentions to direct a remake with Cameron as producer and Shane Salerno as writer, but he was eventually replaced by Shawn Levy, who intended to shoot the film in stereoscopic 3-D. On January 7, 2016, it was revealed that Mexican film director Guillermo del Toro is attached to direct the film, along the announcement that David S. Goyer and Justin Rhodes will be the writers and that Cameron will produce the film with his production company Lightstorm Entertainment.

 In August 2017, it was reported that del Toro had postponed working on the film to completely focus on his film The Shape of Water.
 In April 2024, Cameron offered an update on the project: "we plan to go ahead with it very soon."
+In December 2025, Cameron noted that there was a new script in the works with a new director.